Scientific Program

 JOINT SESSION: Molecular Characterization of Lymphomas in Children, Adolescents, and Young Adults

-Scientific Committee on Blood Disorders in Childhood + Scientific Committee on Lymphoid Neoplasia
+This session was developed by the Scientific Committee on Blood Disorders in Childhood + Scientific Committee on Lymphoid Neoplasia.

 Dynamic advances in the molecular characterization of lymphomas continue to shape how these malignancies are classified and inform therapeutic targeting.
 This joint session will provide a state-of-the-science update on next-generation technologies used to explore that special group of lymphoma subtypes that are most prevalent in pediatric, adolescents, and young adults.
 The speakers represent experts in these methods and will highlight exciting applications in elucidating lymphoma biology (especially age-related differences in pathogenesis), including enhancing clinical management.